ibm-cloud-docs/vmwaresolutions/vmonic/trbl_add_host_bypass.md

 `Attempting to install an image profile bypassing signing and acceptance level verification.`

-This event occurs because VMWare is installing the High Availability agent by intended bypassing acceptance level verification.
+This event occurs because VMware® is installing the High Availability agent by intended bypassing acceptance level verification.
 {: tsCauses}

 This message does not indicate a problem and it can be ignored.